 What’s in This Guide

-In this quick start guide, you’ll create the most basic restriction for your site’s default Sample Page.
+In this quick start guide, you’ll create the most basic global restriction for your site’s default Sample Page.
 For this basic restriction:

 - You’ll let only logged-in visitors see the Sample Page.